Moneytree: Nevada SB 201

-Other donations and influence

-Through a presumed shell company, the Bassfords have made extra donations to pro-lending political candidates, most notably donating $35,000 to Restore Our Future, a super PAC which supported Mitt Romney's efforts to repeal the Dodd-Frank Act during the 2012 US Election cycle.
+2024 Nevada Ballot Initiative

+In 2024, a non-profit called Stop Predatory Lending NV, funded in part by the Sixteen Thirty Fund, filed two petitions for ballot initiatives that would cap annual interest rates at 36 percent on short-term loans like as payday and title loans.
+The first petition also included language to increase how much money from a person’s bank account and weekly wages is protected from a seizure for an unpaid debt; the second petition does not include that language.
+In turn, Moneytree donated $25,000 to Nevadans for Financial Choice, who opposed the petition.

+In March of the same year, a Carson City judge rejected the first petition because it was too broad, a decision that was upheld by the state Supreme Court in June.
+The same district court judge approved the narrower petition, which is pending an appeal in the state Supreme Court.
+This narrowed petition, S-03-2024, failed to get the required signatures by the November deadline, and the petition ended.

 Controversy

 Criticism of the company and their practices is commonly based on the fact that several of Moneytree's products fit the description of a "debt trap".
 A debt trap is a loan that is difficult or impossible to repay due to high interest payments; Moneytree charges 430% APR on payday loans in Nevada, 460% in California, and 482% in Idaho.

-The second characteristic of debt traps is that they're commonly targeted mainly at low-income borrowers.
+Debt traps are commonly targeted mainly at low-income borrowers.
 In 2005, the Seattle Post-Intelligencer and the University of Washington completed a demographic analysis which concluded payday-loan stores (including those run by Moneytree) were predominantly found in largely-black and low-income neighborhoods.
 Bassford has stated that Moneytree's products are not predatory in nature, but instead that "for the most part, they are [a] responsible business" and "there are people who misuse all kinds of products in society."
 The company also claims to promote financial literacy for customers, with Bassford saying he sponsors a group of students at the University of Washington who "deliver financial literacy in schools" though he could not recall any specific programs.
 Asked whether he works to improve financial education among potential clients, he said, "We're not conducting programs with our customers."